Our Courses

 Computer generated photo of a Starbucks in every directionWhat to Expect in This Class:

 Most Americans know little about the food we eat.
 Perhaps this morning, as you opened your favorite box of cereal and read the label, you were taken aback at the number of unrecognizable ingredients.
 You might have wondered, “What is all of this stuff?
 Is it good for me?
 Why am I eating things I don’t recognize?”’
 Those are certainly important questions, but if we think even more deeply, perhaps about the more hidden, social aspects of food, even more questions arise.
 “Why is the vast majority of our society’s food processed and full of additives?
 Since it hasn’t always been this way, how did we get to this point?
 Where do all these ingredients come from?
 Who are the people who produced my cereal…the farmers, the food chemists, the packers?
 How are their lives similar to or different from mine?
 Why is it relatively easy for me to have access to breakfast, whereas others are going hungry?”
 Indeed, there are many, many social aspects to food production, distribution, and consumption, and this course examines all of these phenomena from a sociological perspective.
 This means that the class will be asking different kinds of questions about food than you may at first be accustomed to.
 For example, this class will attempt to answer the following: Why do we eat what we do?
 What does the food we eat reveal about who we are as a people?
 From where does our food come?
 Which people produce our food?
 What kind of social system are we participating in when we eat cereal, a hamburger, a hot dog, or a salad?
 Why do some societies have an overabundance of food and others not enough?
-Why is food often a class issue?
-An ethnic issue?
-A gender issue?
 Why do Americans sometimes have problematic relationships with food, leading to health problems, like obesity and eating disorders?
 Indeed, food has many sociological “layers.”
 The fact of the matter is that food connects us to a complex web of cultures and peoples around the globe – even though most of us are not consciously aware of this connection.
-The overarching goal of this class, then, is to increase your awareness and knowledge by exploring how the contemporary production, distribution, and consumption of food reflects social and economic power relations between peoples.
 Drinking a cup of coffee may never be the same again.

 Please note that, as sociology instructors, we do our best to integrate “active learning” into all of our classes.
 In the case of this Food course, students may be required to do something like keep a food journal, visit a variety of restaurants, and/or participate in a potluck.
 These activities vary depending on the instructor and course materials.

-SOC 270: Deviance in Society – 5 credits
+SOC 270: Deviance and Social Control – 5 credits

 Photo of a preschooler giving someone the middle fingerWhat to Expect in This Class:

 In this course, students will explore in depth the sociological idea of “deviance.”
-You’ll look at how deviance is defined, constructed, and resisted in society, paying special attention to how social inequality plays into all of this.
+You’ll look at how deviance is defined, constructed, and resisted in society, paying special attention to how power plays into all of this.
 Who gets to decide what’s “right” and “wrong” in a society?
 Who gets to punish others?
-How does the differential social power of groups impact the process?
 And how do the so-called “deviants” resist all of this?
 Please be advised that this class addresses topics that are sometimes difficult and/or controversial.
 This course involves films, discussions, and activities all aimed and increasing your critical understanding of deviance and rule-breaking.

-SOC 275: Technology In Everyday Life – 5 credits
+SOC 275: Technology and Society – 5 credits

 Deviance facebookWhat to Expect in This Class:

 Fire.
 Tools.
 Medicines.
 Electricity.
 Automobiles.
 Cellphones.
 Computers.
+Artificial Intelligence.
 Over the course of human history, technological innovations have transformed the way in which we live our lives.
 In modern society, virtually no aspect of our day-to-day lives remain untouched by technology.
 In this fascinating and relevant class, analyze and discuss the myriad impacts technology has had on our lives.
 How has it changed the way we interact with friends and family?
 How has it changed the way we do business?
 How has it changed the way we think of ourselves?
-Has technology increased or decreased inequalities between people?
 How has it driven the economy and even aided wars?
 After taking this class, students are sure to understand and view technology in a new light.

 SOC 278: Global Sociology – 5 credits